colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Documentation/Architecture.md

                     }
                 }
             ```
-    *   **Completion:** After the animation completes, this view could transition to the main app content.
+    *   **Completion:** After the animation completes, this view transitions to `MainAppView`, which is displayed on top of the `AnimatedGradientBackground`.

+### Animated Gradient Background

+Integrated within `KineticFramesLaunchView` as the base layer for the entire application and also used directly by `CustomTabBarView` if its explicit background is made transparent:
+*   **`AnimatedGradientBackground.swift`**:
+    *   Provides a full-screen, very dark (near black), slowly moving linear gradient.
+    *   Uses a `Timer` to cycle through an array of `Color` arrays, animating the gradient stops.
+    *   Designed to be subtle and create an immersive, dynamic backdrop.
+    *   Applied with `.edgesIgnoringSafeArea(.all)` in `KineticFramesLaunchView` to ensure it covers the entire screen, including under status and navigation bars.

 **Key SwiftUI Concepts:**